What is a Library Technician?

 - Library Clerk

 - Library Associate

-In the United States, there were 99,200 jobs for Library Technician in 2016.
+There were about 99,200 jobs for Library Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 9.1% which is above the national average.
 The Bureau of Labor Statistics predicts 9,000 new jobs for Library Technician by 2026.
 There will be an estimated 14,400 positions for Library Technician per year.

 The states with the most job growth for Library Technician are Utah, Nevada, and Colorado.
 Watch out if you plan on working in Maine, New Jersey, or Rhode Island.
 These states have the worst job growth for this type of profession.

 The typical yearly salary for Library Technicians is somewhere between $21,350 and $54,910.